jozefg/drafts/f2js.md

 Saturation traverses our AST and expands the application of primitive operations so that everything is fully applied.
 In order to do this it occasionally must eta-expand things.

-The critical portion of the code is
+In order to do this we recurse across the AST.
+In most places we just proceed on subterms and leave everything alone.
+Indeed, the only interesting part of the code is 3 cases.

 ``` haskell
     App (App p@PrimOp{} l) r -> App (App p $ go l) (go r)